 - work experience or potential for success in industry

 - demonstrated interest in selected area of specialty.
 This evidence is to be provided as part of a Resume (Required), and optionally a Personal Statement and/or two Reference Evaluations for Graduate Admission

-Letters of Recommendation can be emailed to email@example.com from the evaluator's professional email account.
+The Resume, Personal Statement, and Letters Recommendation can be emailed to email@example.com from each author's professional email account.
 Letters can be from professors, academic advisors, work supervisors, and mentors.
 They should be focused on assessing the applicant's potential as an engineering student at the graduate level (MS), as well as the professional success or potential for future professional success.
 The reference letters should be between 1 and 2 pages long.

 MSE Degree Requirements